fcavallarin/htcrawl/docs/API.md

   - `bypassCSP` &lt;boolean&gt; Whether to bypass CSP settings.
 Defaults to true.
   - `skipDuplicateContent`  &lt;boolean&gt; Use heuristic content deduplication.
 Defaults to true.
   - `windowSize` &lt;int[]&gt; width and height of the browser's window.
   - `showUI`  &lt;boolean&gt; Show the UI as devtools panel.
-It implies 'openChromeDevtoos=true'
+It implies 'openChromeDevtools=true'
   - `customUI`  &lt;Object&gt; Configure the custom UI.
 It implies 'showUI=true'.
 See [Custom UI](#object-custom-ui) section.